PhilipZubel/github-repos-app/README.md

 ## How to run the project:
 - clone the project on your local machine
-- create a virtual environment and install the dependencies listed in the requirements.txt file (on a linux machine the dependencies can be imported using the following command:
+- create a virtual environment and install the dependencies listed in the requirements.txt file.
+On a linux machine the dependencies can be imported using the following command:
 ```bash
 pip install -r requirements.txt
 ```